 - Use an oil-free cleanser instead of soap.
 Soap has a good chance of aggravating both acne and dry skin.
 Doctors suggest that acne sufferers cleanse their skin twice daily, once in the morning and once in the evening.
 This will rid the skin of dry, dead cells that tend to clog the pores.

 - Use a moisturizer.
 Many people still believe that moisturizer will protect you against dry skin, but will make acne worse.
 Well, no. That’s hardly true.
-Most acne washes and treatments (like Retin-A and Benzoyl Peroxide) tend to dry out the skin, and you’ll need something to keep the skin’s water content in.
+Most acne treatments (like Retin-A and Benzoyl Peroxide) tend to dry out the skin, and you’ll need something to keep the skin’s water content in.
 Just make sure that the moisturizer does not contain any oil, or else it will indeed worsen your acne!
 Try looking for gel-based moisturizers or those that contain salicylic acid.

 - Use a sunscreen during the day, and stay out of the sun between 11 a.m. and 2 p.m.
 There are many sunscreens that also moisturize your skin; but as mentioned before, make sure they don’t contain any oil.

 - Try including more whole grains, fresh produce, and organic protein in your diet.
 They have the essential nutrients that keep skin healthy and prevent infections from within.

 - Drink lots of fluids to avoid dry skin at the onset.
 Eight glasses daily are sufficient.